MathiasReker/php-svg-optimizer/README.md

 -c , --config             Path to a JSON file with custom optimization rules.
 If not provided, all default optimizations will be applied.
 -d , --dry-run            Only calculate potential savings without modifying the files.
 -r , --allow-risky        Explicitly enables risky rules, allowing them to be applied.
+-a , --with-all-rules     Enable all non-risky rules.
+Use --allow-risky to include risky rules as well.
 -q , --quiet              Suppress all output except errors.
 -v , --version            Display the version of the library.